 1.1 - Declaring an Array

-Once we have our array initialized, it is "empty," so we need to assign values.
-To do this, we access the position in the array by index, which, in programming, always starts at position 0.
-The last element will be at the position (size - 1), in this case, 4.
+Once we have our array initialized, it is created “empty” and what we need to do is assign it values.
+To do so, we access the position in the array via the index, which in programming, we remember that indices start at position 0.
+And the last element will be placed at the position before the size of the array, in this case 4 (n-1 = last position).

 arrayEnteros[0] = 25;